 - 1. The Chair's role is to assure that the Board's behaviour is in compliance with its own rules and those legitimately imposed upon it from outside the organization. - a.
-Meeting discussion content will be only those issues which, according to Board policy, clearly belong to the Board to decide, not to the Director of Education. - Deliberation will be fair, open, and thorough but also timely, orderly, and kept to the point. - 2.
+Meeting discussion content will be only those issues which, according to Board policy, clearly belong to the Board to decide, not to the Director of Education. - b.
+Deliberation will be fair, open, and thorough but also timely, orderly, and kept to the point. - 2.
 The Chair has authority to make decisions that fall within Board policies on GOVERNANCE PROCESS and BOARD: DIRECTOR RELATIONSHIP, except where the Board specifically delegates portions of this authority to another individual or committee(s).
-The Chair is authorized to use any reasonable interpretation of the provisions in these policies. - The Chair is empowered to chair Board meetings, with all the commonly accepted responsibility of that position, and in accordance with the procedural by-laws of the Huron-Superior Catholic District School Board. - b.
+The Chair is authorized to use any reasonable interpretation of the provisions in these policies. - a.
+The Chair is empowered to chair Board meetings, with all the commonly accepted responsibility of that position, and in accordance with the procedural by-laws of the Huron-Superior Catholic District School Board. - b.
 The Chair has no individual authority to make decisions about policies created by the Board within STRATEGIC OUTCOMES and EXECUTIVE LIMITATIONS policy areas.
 Therefore, the Chair may not supervise or direct the Director of Education, or staff. - c.
 The Chair is the designated spokesperson and shall represent the Board to outside parties in announcing Board-stated positions and in stating Chair decisions and interpretations within the area delegated to the Chair. - d.
 The Chair may delegate this authority but remains accountable for its use. - e.
-The Chair and/or Vice Chair, in consultation with the Director of Education, shall be responsible for the preparation of the meeting agendas, and may include other items identified by the Board. - f.
-The Chair ensures that members of the Board have the information needed for informed discussion of the agenda items; - The Chair conveys the decisions of the Board to the Board's Director of Education; - The Chair provides leadership to the Board in maintaining the Board's focus on a Multi-Year Strategic Plan established under section 169.1; - The Chair provides leadership to the Board in maintaining the Board's focus on the Board's Mission, and - The Chair assumes such responsibilities as may be specified by the Board.
+The Chair and/or Vice Chair, in consultation with the Director of Education, shall be responsible for the preparation of the meeting agendas, and may include otheritems identified by the Board. - f.
+The Chair ensures that members of the Board have the information needed for informed discussion of the agenda items; - g.
+The Chair conveys the decisions of the Board to the Board's Director of Education; - h.
+The Chair provides leadership to the Board in maintaining the Board's focus on a Multi-Year Strategic Plan established under section 169.1; - i.
+The Chair provides leadership to the Board in maintaining the Board's focus on the Board's Mission, and - j.
+The Chair assumes such responsibilities as may be specified by the Board.

+te enan decamee each reepenelomitiee de may be opoolitioa by ti le Bearai

-ADOPTED Regular Meeting - November 5, 2003 DISTRIBUTION Motion B-111 i) Trustees Regular Meeting - May 11, 2011 Administration ii) Motion B-60 Principals iii) Regular Meeting - May 15, 2013 Teaching Personnel iv) Motion B-53 v) C.U.P.E.
+ADOPTED Regular Meeting - November 5, 2003 DISTRIBUTION

+Motion B-111 i) Trustees

+Regular Meeting - May 11, 2011 ii) Administration

+Motion B-60 iii) Principals

+Regular Meeting - May 15, 2013 iv) Teaching Personnel

+Motion B-53 V) C.U.P.E.

 Regular Meeting - October 18, 2017

+Motion B-178

+Regular Meeting - September 22, 2021

+Motion B-595

-POLICY TITLE: GOVERNANCE PROCESS Approved: Nov.
-5, 2003 Reviewed: Oct.
-18, 2017
+Approved: Nov.
+Reviewed: Sept.